SaioAU/ingrid_website/README.md

+## Authentication

+Uses JSON web tokens.
+Auth token sent in header as `auth` and refresh token in http only cookie.

 ## Create user

 You need a user to do anything since endpoints are authenticated.
 This can be done with a script: